Traben-0/Entity_Model_Features/FEATURES.md

 - 1.19 block entities on FORGE are not synced between variants. chest variants, enchanting_book, shulker_boxes, and lectern_book will not be the correct model all the time.

+# Known mod compatibility issues

+### intentional
+EMF will never work with these mods because they do the same thing
+- OptiFine
+- OptiFabric
+- dorianpb's CEM mod